cerebral-legacy/cerebral-website/app/markdown/doc_factories.md

 ]
 ```

-Instead of defining all the outputs on all requests you can create a factory and [spread](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Operators/Spread_operator) the result of the factory into the chain
+Instead of defining all the outputs on all requests you can create a factory and [spread](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Operators/Spread_operator) the result of the factory into the chain (also check composing [signals](http://www.cerebraljs.com/documentation/signals))

 ```javascript
 import {copy} from 'cerebral/operators'